 Select the SpaceMarine in the Hierarchy.
 Go to the Scene view and press F to focus on it.
 Chances are, the arena is blocking your view.

 Thankfully, you don’t need to get Dumbledore on speed dial.
-You can make it disappear yourself!
+You can make it disappear!
 Select BobbleArena in the Hierarchy, and in the Inspector, uncheck the box to the left of the GameObject’s name.
 This will make the arena disappear.

 As you can see, having parents does have its advantages.
 No offense to any parentless deities out there.

-When you parent one GameObject in another, the position of the child GameObject won’t change.
-The difference is the child GameObject is now positioned relative to the parent.
+When you parent a GameObject in another, the position of the child GameObject won’t change.
+The difference is that of the child GameObject is now positioned relative to the parent.
 That is, setting the child to (0, 0, 0) will move the child to the center of the parent versus the center of the game world.